Fix touch target size for better accessibility

-Small touch targets cause frustration for users with motor impairments, large fingers, or anyone using a mobile device in a hurry.
+Small touch targets are a failure.
+They frustrate users with motor impairments, large fingers, and anyone using a mobile device.

 Interactive elements like buttons, links, or form controls are too small or too close together.
-WCAG 2.2 requires touch targets to be at least 24x24 CSS pixels, with the enhanced requirement being 44x44 pixels.
-When targets are smaller or overlap, users struggle to activate the right element.
+WCAG 2.2 requires touch targets to be at least 24x24 CSS pixels.
+Aim for 44x44 pixels for better usability.
+Small or overlapping targets make it difficult to activate the right element.

 Diagnose

-- Open DevTools and toggle device emulation (mobile view)
+1. Open DevTools and toggle device emulation (mobile view).

-- Use the Elements panel to inspect small interactive elements
+2. Use the Elements panel to inspect small interactive elements.

-- Check computed dimensions in the Styles panel under "Computed"
+3. Check computed dimensions in the Styles panel under "Computed."

-- Look for buttons, links, and inputs under 24px in either dimension
+4. Look for buttons, links, and inputs under 24px in either dimension.

 Run this in Console to find undersized targets: